 | |_ project-test-folder (ie. Crossroads.UnitTest)

-|___ .gitignore (with this
+|___ .gitignore (with this content)

 $ git clone https://github.com/turntabl/crossroads.git